In this blog post, we share our first and unique collaboration with McMaster University.

 1. Communication is key

 This collaboration was a completely new way of doing things.
-It was crucial that both teams, from Research Retold as well as McMaster University, were well aware of what the collaboration entailed and the materials that needed to be produced.
+It was crucial that both teams, from Research Retold as well as McMaster University, that we were well aware of what the collaboration entailed and the materials that needed to be produced.

 Having a clear idea of who is involved, who needs to offer sign off, and who is in charge of uploading the materials on the technical side of things, speeds up the process and ensures a smooth delivery.